leylabauer/google-books-api/readme.md

 **Running the Program**:

-Run the program with the command python main.py in the command line.
+Run the program with the command

+'python main.py'

+ in the command line.

 **Prerequisites**